Kedree/UMF-QISKIT-EXAMPLES/Basics/CircuitBasics/CircuitBasics.md

 # Circuit Basics

-### Making A Simple Circuit
+### Circuit Code

 Basic Quantum Circuits can be made quite easily but more complexities can be added:
 One can make quantum circuit with qubits as such:

 ```
 'Circuit Name' = QuantumCircuit('# Qubits', '# Classical Bits', name="Name")
 ```

+'Classical bits' and 'name' are optional components that can be added in.

+### Making A Simple Circuit

-As an example of a simple circuit:
+An example of a simple circuit is as follows:
 ```
 qc = QuantumCircuit(2,2)
 ```

-'Classical bits' and 'name' are optional components that can be added in.
+### Simple Circuit Representation Code

 To see a representation of our circuit we can use the code below:

 ```
 'Circuit Name'.draw('Optionals available, see Representation documentation')
 ```

+### Circuit Representation

 The most simple form of this command is as follows using the above simple circuit with the variable name of 'qc':
 ```